AI For Parent Access Calls

 A parent with vomiting or dehydration concern reaches voicemail and keeps searching nearby clinics.

-AfterThe call is answered, the concern is captured, and the next step follows the clinic's approved routing rules.
+AfterThe call is answered, the concern is captured, and the next step follows the clinic's approved handoff rules.

 Staff call back without age band, symptom category, timing, location, or insurance context.

-AfterThe summary includes the details needed to book, route, or escalate responsibly.
+AfterThe summary includes the details needed to book, hand off, or escalate responsibly.

 Administrative questions mix with clinical questions and slow the front desk.

-AfterHours, location, insurance, and forms use approved answers while clinical questions route to staff.
+AfterHours, location, insurance, online check-in, X-ray availability, school-note, and form questions use approved answers while clinical questions go to staff.

 After-hours pediatric calls sound like generic message taking.